 In 2001 the City of Logan embarked on a journey towards a safer, quieter, healthier community through the good stewardship of our street tree resources.
-Trees provide shade but they also add beauty, improve health, reduce air pollution, save energy, conserve water & soil, reduce noise pollution, increase economic stability and more.
-The appointed Shade Tree Commission has worked diligently to establish ordinance, evaluation systems and administrative processes designed to help our citizens better understand the value of our urban forest.
+Trees provide shade but they also add beauty, improve health, reduce air pollution, save energy, conserve water & soil, reduce noise pollution, increase economic stability and so much more.
+The appointed Shade Tree Commission works to help our citizens better understand the value of our urban forest.
 Through community involvement, grant research, education opportunities and volunteer commitment we have expanded the urban tree environment for residents and visitors.
 We are not only planting trees, but also planting urban heritage for future generations.
 This publication provides an overview of the City of Logan, Ohio’s Shade Tree Ordinances and insight into appropriate plantings and maintenance issues relating to trees.
-Questions and comments may be directed to our City Service Director at 740-385-4060 or his office located at the corner of Main and Mulberry Street (St. Rt.
+Questions and comments may be directed to our City Service Director at 740-385-4060 or their office located at the corner of Main and Mulberry Street (St. Rt.
 93 N).